Scientist90s/Covid_Vaccine_Tracker/Readme.md

 This file will provide you with the information on available vaccine slot in the specified pincodes.

-One just need to add pincodes in the `pincodes` list and run the program.
+One just need to add pincodes in the `pin` list and run the program.
 If the slots are available it will be shown with details like center name, pincode, date and available slots in terminal.

 ## tracker_with_mail.py